 Being outwardly focused enables leaders to spot emerging trends, to read fluctuations in their sector before they hit and to see opportunities that their competitors have not yet dreamt of.
 Yet leaders who are too outwardly focused risk losing touch with their people.
-In worst case scenarios, they are seen as disinterested and disengaged.
-Their staff tend to follow suit.
+In worst case scenarios, they are seen as disinterested and disengaged and their staff tend to follow suit.
 Feeling neglected they begin to switch off, telling themselves that if management doesn’t care why should they.

 Being Internally Focused

-Being internally focused allows leaders to be intune with the pulse of their workforce.
+Being internally focused allows leaders to be in tune with the pulse of their workforce.
 They understand their talent and tend to build strong relationships with peers and key personnel.
-They understand how people are likely to react to new initiatives and often have enough rapport to bring people on board.
+They understand how people are likely to react to new initiatives and commit to building the rapport needed to bring people on board.

-However, leaders who are too inwardly focused, don’t think strategically enough, they get caught up in life as it is.
-They risk becoming so enmeshed in their internal relationships that they are unable to bring about change within the system.
+However, leaders who are overly inwardly focused, are at risk of not thinking strategically enough.
+They can get caught up in life as it is.
+They risk becoming so enmeshed in their internal relationships that they’re unable to bring about change within the system.
 They avoid disturbing the status quo and miss out on leadership opportunities as a result.

 Being Inner Focused

 Self-knowledge is essential for effective leadership.
-Leaders need the ability to look into themselves, to understand what drives their behaviour and to recognise the impact that their actions and attitudes have on those around them.
+Leaders need the ability to look within, to understand what drives their behaviour and to recognise the impact that their actions and attitudes have on those around them.
 Inherent in this domain is the capacity to reflect upon and learn from one’s experience.

 Leaders who lack a capacity for self-reflection tend to be reactive.
-Ironically, their failure to look at their internal landscape means that much of their decision making and behavior is unconsciously driven by their comfort zones, ambitions, beliefs and fears.
+Ironically, their failure to look at their own drives and motivators means that much of their decision making and behavior is unconsciously driven by their comfort zones, ambitions, beliefs and fears.

 Coaching At All Frontiers

 What does this mean for coaches and change agents?
 Just like leaders, it is common for us to have a preferred realm.
 We tend to understand one environment more than another.
-Certain dimensions of a leader’s experience may be a mystery to us.
-Because of this, we can lean towards focusing only on those areas with which we are most familiar.
-SImilarly, we can be led by the client to focus on the dimensions of leadership that they are most familiar with.
+Therefore certain dimensions of a leader’s experience may be a mystery to us.
+As a result, we can lean towards focusing only on those areas with which we are most familiar.
+Or we can be led by the client to focus on the dimensions of leadership that they are most familiar with.

-Instead, coaches and change agents need to be boundary riders- working at the edge of the system, constantly expanding the thinking occuring within the system, and (especially) within the leader.
+Instead, coaches and change agents need to be boundary riders- working at the edge of the system, constantly expanding the thinking occurring within the system, and (especially) within the leader.